Parliament Building (Quebec): Le Parlementaire restaurant

 The Le Parlementaire restaurant was not built when the building was inaugurated, but during an expansion in 1910s, Jean-Omer Marchand from Montreal and Georges-Émile Tanguay from Quebec City proposed a new space for a canteen for members of parliament in a Beaux-Arts style, which was popular at the time.
 It was built in 1912-1917 and has continued to serve the same purpose since then.
 The restaurant was originally called Le Café du Parlement (Parliament Café), but was renamed Le Parlementaire (member of Parliament) in 1970.

 The restaurant was initially open only to members of parliament, but it opened to the general public in 1968.
-In 2020, the facility closed for renovation.
 It notably hosted election campaign debates for the 2007 and 2008 Quebec general elections.
+In 2025, the restaurant gained a Michelin star.

 2016-2019 extension

 Parliament Building before the construction of new entrance, in 2015.

 In October 2014, a shooting at Parliament Hill occurred in Ottawa, which raised concerns about the security of the Parliament Building in Quebec.
 Accordingly, in November 2015, Jacques Chagnon, president of the National Assembly, unveiled a $60.5 million project that envisaged the construction of an underground entrance with enhanced security features, as well as a new conference room and space for parliamentary committees.
-After three years of work, the new entrance was inaugurated in May 2019 and opened to the public on June 1 that year.
+After three years of work, the new entrance was inaugurated in May 2019 and opened to the public on 1 June that year.

 The expansion was generally received positively.
 The Ordre des architectes du Québec, a provincial trade organization, gave an award to the planners of the expansion, lauding the preservation of architectural values in the building and increased accessibility; Olivier Vallerand, a professor of architecture at McGill University, similarly approved of the design.
 On the other hand, the expansion came at a cost of reducing the area occupied by the Abenaki fountain, a change some, including Gaston Deschênes, a historian who wrote a monograph on the Parliament Building, criticized as violating the will of the original architect.